jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**August 9, 2024**_
+BLEU is a metric to automatically evaluate the quality of machine translation systems.

 _**August 8, 2024**_
 Multi-head attention has multiple heads to capture different K, Q, V matrices for the same sentence inputs.
 The assumption is that different heads may capture different patterns, although there is no direct explanation of what the patterns actually are.